s4nt14go/classify-sensors-back/README.md

 # Frontend

-In [this repo](https://github.com/s4nt14go/classify-sensors-front) you can take a look at the frontend
+In [this repo](https://github.com/s4nt14go/classify-sensors-front) you can take a look at the frontend or go straight to the [demo site](https://prod--classify-sensors.netlify.app)!